julianlam/feps/fep/171b/fep-171b.md

 - Collection SHOULD have `collectionOf` property with value `Activity`.

 >[!NOTE]
->The required collection type might be changed to a more descriptive one (such as `Context`) in a future version of this document.
+>The required collection type might be changed to a more descriptive one (such as `ConversationContainer`) in a future version of this document.
 That will allow identification of `Add` activities belonging to a conversation container by the value of `Add.target.type`.

 >[!NOTE]
 >In addition to the conversation container collection, implementers MAY provide collection that represents the conversation tree and contains posts.